world-nb-organization/GaoJiaQi-Archiso/README-en.md

 - Build manually

-There are three packages in this repo that are included in aur: [clash-for-windows-chinese](https://aur.archlinux.org/packages/clash-for-windows-chinese),[rustdesk-bin](https://aur.archlinux.org/packages/rustdesk-bin)和[wechat-uos](https://aur.archlinux.org/packages/wechat-uos),So please provide your own source with these three packages or create a local software repo:
+There are three packages in this repo that are included in aur: [clash-for-windows-chinese](https://aur.archlinux.org/packages/clash-for-windows-chinese),[rustdesk-bin](https://aur.archlinux.org/packages/rustdesk-bin)and[wechat-uos](https://aur.archlinux.org/packages/wechat-uos),So please provide your own repo with these three packages or create a local software repo:
 > All three packages are located in aur-packages.x86_64, so they will not be installed by default if you do not copy these packages to packages.x86_64 or use the script mentioned later .
 Use the following command to add custom software sources to install packages from other locations or aur.

 ```bash